 To be honest, that kind of humiliation is good for us.
 When we allow someone else to step into our lives and give us the help we need, it assaults the false belief of self-reliance.
 It attacks the voice that tells us how alone we are in our world of troubles.
 It challenges us to put someone else’s feelings first and be grateful instead of returning their kindness with critique.

-Of course, we don’t want to become a leech, always expecting others to come to our rescue, but graciously allowing others to serve us can be a blessing to us and to them.
+Of course, we don’t want to become a leech, always expecting others to come to our rescue, but graciously accepting help from others can be a blessing to us and to them.
 It allows them to experience the joy that comes from giving to others, and the whole situation just might give them the encouragement they need to graciously accept help from you in the future.

 Do not take the offer to help as a criticism.